 —

-** Chat files are seldom a problem now, 2012.
+** Chat files are seldom a problem now, 2015.
 Almost all the viewers have standardized on chat files.
 Some viewers keep their chat files in their Roaming\[viewer_name] folder.
 Others use the SL default location.
 In general, leave the chat files in place.
 If you really think they are a problem, move the file to another location or delete them.
-But, it is really unlikely they are the problem.
+But, it is very unlikely they are the problem.

 This is great!
 Thanks for posting this.
 I came upon this while seeking answers to a question about .xml files.
 Specifically, I was wondering which xml file(s) should be used to replace/rename (or compared side by side and manually edited) between two viewers so that when I launch the newly installed of the two viewers, I don’t have to go through all the preferences and adjust them to how my older viewer functioned.
 My question wasn’t answered here, however, the information you have is great to know.
 If you have an answer to my question on top of all this, I’d be delighted to hear it.
 Thanks!!